-Click here to download the programme introduction
+Click here to download the programme introduction (for 2021/22 intake)

 Non-psychology degree holders, especially educators or other community workers, who wish to embark on a path to professional training and career development in psychology.

 Elective Courses (Students are required to take 12 cps)